CATEGORIES

 AWARDS

-Artists complete for 63 awards totaling $74,500.
-The Best of Show winner is purchased for $12,000 by The Winter Park Sidewalk Art Festival Board and donated to the City of Winter Park.
-Previous Best of Show winners are on permanent display at the Winter Park Public Library.
-A $5,000 “Art of Philanthropy” Purchase Award is sponsored by the Edyth Bush Charitable Foundation.
-A $2,500 “Distinguished Work of Art” Award is presented through The Charles Hosmer Morse Museum of American Art.
+Artists compete for 64 awards totaling $76,500.
+The Best of Show purchase award was increased in 2019 to $12,000.
+The festival donates the winning work to the City of Winter Park, and all are on permanent display at the Winter Park Public Library.
+A $5,000 “Art of Philanthropy” Purchase Award is sponsored by the Edyth Bush Charitable Foundation, while a $2,500 “Distinguished Work of Art” Award is presented through the Charles Hosmer Morse Museum of American Art.
+New in 2023 is a $2,000 annual “Monte Livermore Celebration of Nature Award”.
 There are 10 Awards of Excellence of $2,000 each, 20 Awards of Distinction of $1,000 each and 30 Awards of Merit of $500 each.
-In addition to these awards, the Patrons Program generates another $80,000 in Art Bucks that are dedicated to the purchase of artwork.

 Girls and boys can create their own artwork at the Children’s Workshop.
 Easel painting is very popular, and local art centers and museums feature a variety of fun, hands-on art activities for children.
 Admission is free and participants may take home their artistic creations.
 The Children’s Workshop hours are 10 a.m. – 4 p.m. on Friday, Saturday and Sunday.
 Easel painting is from 10 a.m. – 3 p.m. on Saturday and Sunday.